 A fast-growing national private school with multiple campuses takes a lean, technology-driven approach to education that connects teachers, parents, and students.
 When the head…

-Global Web-Based Personal Transportation Services Company Turns to Northland Controls to Achieve Scalable Global Physical Security
+Global Web-Based Personal Transportation Services Company Turns to Northland Controls GSOCaaS to Achieve Scalable Global Physical Security

-Global Flash Memory Company Improves Physical Security Through Outsourced SOC
+Global Flash Memory Company Improves Physical Security Through GSOC as a Service (GSOCaas)

-Outsourced global security operations centers (GSOC) deliver unexpected and highly prized value to their organizations.
-Five years into delivering an outsourced GSOC, we’ve discovered…
+Global security operations centers as a Service (GSOCaaS)offerings deliver unexpected and highly prized value to their organizations.
+Five years into delivering GSOCaaS, we’ve discovered…

 Rodney Thayer presents information on where physical and cyber security meet.
 Rodney is a network security practitioner specializing in physical security systems.
 His “convergence…